Skip to content

 Terminal window

-rustywatch init --force
+rustywatch init --yes --force

 Interactive Prompts